Funding calls and third-party funding advice

 (see Guidance Notes below)

-If your EoI is successful, you will be invited to submit a full application form.
-This will be assessed by the SISP, followed by the SAIC Board, after which a decision will be made.
-Projects will be judged on scientific excellence, industry need and forecast economic impact.
+Your application will be assessed by the SISP (SAIC Independent Scientific Panel) and the SAIC team, followed by the SAIC Board, after which a decision will be made.
+Projects will be judged on scientific excellence, industry need, and forecast economic impact.

 If you wish to discuss the eligibility of your project, please get in touch with the SAIC team on 01786 278318 or firstname.lastname@example.org.